GroundingBooth: Grounding Text-to-Image Customization: Conclusion

 \section{Conclusion}

-We presented GroundingBooth, a general framework for the grounded text-to-image customization task.
-Our model has achieved a joint grounding for both reference images and prompts with precise object location and size control while preserving the identity and text-image alignment.
-Our strong results suggest that the proposed text-image feature grounding module and the masked cross-attention module are effective in reducing the context blending between foreground and background.
-We hope our research can motivate the exploration of a more identity-preserving and controllable foundation generative model, enabling more advanced visual editing.
+We present GroundingBooth, a general framework for the grounded text-to-image customization task.
+Our model achieves an accurate layout grounding for both image subjects and text entities while preserving the details of the subject and maintaining text-image alignment, outperforming existing methods.
+Our results suggest that the proposed grounding module and the subject-grounded cross-attention layer are effective in generating distinct objects within each bounding box and improving the identity of the subjects.